Olaadesam/aws-bootcamp-cruddur-2023/README.md

-# FREE AWS Cloud Project Bootcamp
+# Project - BUILDING Cruddur application on AWS

 - Application: Cruddur
 - Cohort: 2023-A1